 at risk to the same sort of short-term, ignorant, greedy fools who wrecked the banking system.

-Postscript: I wrote this in 2008.
-In 2009 a scientific study by the UCS looking at two dozen different crop trials came to the same conclusion - GM Seeds do not increase yields.
+Postscript: I first wrote this in 2008.
+Since then a scientific study by the UCS looking at two dozen different crop trials came to the same conclusion - GM Seeds do not increase yields.